ycheukf/debug/README.md

 -----

-If a project has multiple db adapter and master-slaver adapter, you need to attach a new event  'FengruzhuoDebugSetProfiler' into your code. just like the code in 'setAttach' function at vendor/fengruzhuo/debug/Module.php
+If a project has multiple db adapter and master-slaver adapter, you need to attach a new event  'FengruzhuoDebugSetProfiler' into your code. just like  'setAttach' function at vendor/fengruzhuo/debug/Module.php